4-Part Instructional Webinar:

 Speaker - Rev. Dr. Beverly Dale

 The Rev. Dr. Beverly Dale designed and produced this series.
 She has served as a solo pastor in a congregation where the full range of sexuality issues was apparent; adolescent sexuality, pederasty, secret affairs and sexual betrayals, and closeted homosexuals.
 She also has served as an ecumenical campus minister at an Ivy League campus where she became conversant with the issues and struggles for young adults, both in the "hook-up culture" & in the sexual minority communities.
 She is a published author and a playwright, having produced and performed a one-woman show.
 Currently, she is a clergy-in-residence at a suburban parish outside Philadelphia, and she teaches religion and sexuality at Lancaster Theological Seminary.
+Along with sex therapist Rachel Keller, she co-authored Advancing Sexual Health for the Christian Client: Data and Dogma (2019 Routledge)

 She received her doctorate from Chicago Theological Seminary and holds a masters in sociology from Illinois State University, where she specialized in marriage, family, and sexuality.